SxWebs

 SxHTML - Generate HTML from S-Expressions

-For example, the following simple HTML text:
+For example, consider the following simple HTML:

 <html>